Hasti Dal Shah: Life and Death

-At Anglo-Nepalese war, his brother Bam Shah was the governor of Kumaun.
-He arrived Almoda with a small body of reinforcements.
-Furthermore four companies were sent from Kathmandu to aid beleaguered defences of Kumaun which were delayed.
-Hastidal and 500 Nepalese Army men moved from Almoda to secure Almoda's Northern Line of communications with Kathmandu.
+At the Anglo-Nepalese war, his brother Bam Shah was the governor of Kumaun.
+He reached Almoda with a small body of reinforcements.
+Four companies sent from Kathmandu to aid the beleaguered defences of Kumaun were delayed.
+Hastidal and 500 Nepalese Army men moved from Almoda to secure Almoda's northern line of communications with Kathmandu.
 This party was intercepted.
-Hastidal, the ablest commander was killed at the first moments of the attack.
+Hastidal, the ablest commander was killed in the early moments of the attack.